Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \paragraph{Gaze Prediction} Foveated rendering methods depend on accurate gaze prediction, which directly impacts the performance and usability of foveated rendering applications.
-Therefore, researchers have been dedicating significant attention to exploring and implementing effective gaze prediction techniques, leveraging a range of methods from pure statistical ones to neural networks.
-For instance, Deep Future Gaze (DFG), proposed by Zhang et al.~\cite{Zhang_2017_CVPR}, is a GAN-based model that exploits spatial-temporal CNN as an encoder and anticipates upcoming gaze positions while generating future frames based on the current ones.
-A by-product of their work is an object search task (OST) dataset, considered one of the most extensive egocentric datasets.
-Hu et al.~\cite{SGaze_tvcg19} proposed SGaze that utilizes eye-gaze information collected by an integrated eye tracker to forecast future gaze locations.
-SGaze was designed as a data-driven model based on eye-head coordination for real-time gaze prediction and is based on statistical models exploiting the relation of gaze and head movements, and it does not require any additional hardware or eye-tracker support.
-In this model, the latency in the movements of the eye and head was taken into account, and SGaze achieved better angular distance values compared to the baseline, which used the screen center as the gaze point.
-More recently, Hu et al.~\cite{DGaze_gaze_prediction_tvcg20} also presented DGaze as a CNN-based gaze prediction algorithm incorporating dynamic object positions, head movements, and saliency features extracted with SAM-ResNet saliency predictor~\cite{cornia2018predicting}.
-Object positions, head velocity data, and previous gaze location sequences are processed with a sequence encoder model to increase the precision.
-This technique was applied in real-time, and near-future gaze predictions were carried out corresponding to short-term predictions such as 200-1000 ms. DGaze achieved better angular distance values in both dynamic and stationary scenes compared to their prior method, SGaze~\cite{SGaze_tvcg19}.
+Therefore, researchers have devoted significant attention to exploring and implementing effective gaze prediction techniques, leveraging various methods, ranging from statistical approaches to neural networks.
+For instance, Deep Future Gaze (DFG)~\cite{Zhang_2017_CVPR} is a GAN-based model that exploits a spatial-temporal CNN as an encoder and anticipates upcoming gaze positions while generating future frames based on the current ones.
+A by-product of their work is an object search task (OST) dataset, considered one of the most extensive egocentric datasets. \cite{SGaze_tvcg19} proposed SGaze that utilizes eye-gaze information collected by an integrated eye tracker to forecast future gaze locations.
+SGaze was designed as a data-driven model based on eye-head coordination for real-time gaze prediction, utilizing statistical models that exploit the relationship between gaze and head movements, without requiring any additional hardware or eye-tracker support.
+This model took into account the latency in eye and head movements, achieving a better angular distance value than the baseline, which used the screen center as the gaze point.
+More recently, \cite{DGaze_gaze_prediction_tvcg20} presented DGaze as a CNN-based gaze prediction algorithm incorporating dynamic object positions, head movements, and saliency features.
+Object positions, head velocity data, and previous gaze location sequences are processed using a sequence encoder model to enhance precision.
+This technique was applied in real-time, and near-future gaze predictions corresponded to short-term predictions, such as those within 200-1000 ms. DGaze achieved better angular distances in dynamic and stationary scenes than SGaze~\cite{SGaze_tvcg19}.